rackerlabs/docs-cloud-identity/api-docs/dev-guide/api-operations/methods/get-list-versions.rst

     GET /

-Lists information about all Identity API versions.
+This operation returns a list of the available Rackspace Cloud Identity API versions.

 This table shows the possible response codes for this operation:

 +--------------------------+-------------------------+-------------------------+
 |Response Code             |Name                     |Description              |